BawdyAnarchist/quBSD/Future_Development.md

 	- summary of PCI devices relevant to user
 	- USB, NIC, maybe others
 	- Show what was is currently passthrough'd

+qb_ssh
+	- Probably can remove the FreeBSD parts of it.
+Maybe the Net/Open ones as well

 qb-stop
 	- Detect settings if the VM has PPT, and warn to stop internally.
 Popup warn if necessary.